michalbukowski/rnaseq-pipeline-1/DOCKER_MANUAL.md

 If you find the pipeline useful, please cite the paper.

 ### 1. Setup the environment (optional but recommended)
-Optionally, in order to allow your user to run docker without root privileges, create a group docker and add your user to it.
+Optionally, in order to allow your user to run docker without root privileges, create a group docker and add your user to it by replacing `your_user_name` with your user name.
 That however will itself require root privileges.
 ```
 sudo groupadd docker
 sudo usermod -aG docker your_user_name